jreslock/terraform-provider-docs-local/README.md

 ## Requirements

-This tool expects providers to have a standard repository structure with a top-level `docs` directory.
-Providers with non-standard documentation locations (such as SumoLogic's provider) are not supported.
+This tool expects providers to have a standard repository structure with a top-level `docs` or `website/docs` directory.

 ## Installation